 On the application form, you are asked to provide a reference from the International Office or academic staff at your home university.
 This also serves as proof of your English language proficiency, so you will not be required to provide any test results.

 You should also note your preferred choice of modules on the application form, with additional choices in case your preferred choices are not feasible due to unmet module prerequisites or timetable clashes.
-Please see our module catalogue for details (2016/17 catalogue to be published soon).
+Please see our module catalogue for details.

 In addition, please attach: